 1. MAC Container Housing – $17,000

-At number one on our list of shipping container homes is UK based company, MAC Container Housing, who will complete the build for you.
-Their shipping container homes are custom built for you and can include anything you would like.
-As these units are custom built you can also have a say in the layout of your new house, meaning you can use the space in a way that would be best for you.
+At number one on our list is a UK-based company, MAC Container Housing.
+Their shipping container homes are custom-built for you and can include anything you would like.
+You have a say in the layout of your new house, allowing you to tailor the space to best fit your needs.

 These shipping container homes are a great option if you want a ready-made tiny home from an experienced company.
-MAC Container Homes know what is best for your new space and can help you design a home to suit you.
-These homes come with a ten-year warranty and can be ready to move into in just twelve weeks.
+MAC Container Homes know what is best for your new space and can help you design your dream home.
+These units come with a ten-year warranty and can be ready to move into in just twelve weeks.
 Perfect!

 2. Backcountry Containers – $40,000